bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 ## Version 5 ##

-Used dependency injection to inject a fake twitter client to break the dependency.
-Also refactored to move the method from domain model to the service layer object Twits.
+The spec now uses dependency injection to inject a fake twitter client to break the dependency.

 twits_spec.rb